 Confronted with this feedback I felt there was little from which to work on collaboratively and decided to turn things around: instead of an ongoing, recurring communication I set up an exhibition with all the photos (yet unknown to its creators) to condense the relationship between me and the participants, between artists and curators, into a moment of confrontation.

 A moment finally forcing us to deal with questions like: in which ways are (power) relationships between curators and artists constituted?
 Which ethos characterizes the work of curators and / with artists?
 Who wants to be an artist, who wants to be a curator and why?
 What is it about art we identify ourselves with?
-These questions were addressed in a more concrete way, too: labels with attributions stemming from the programme‘s self-description were meant be used for (self-) identification, as well as blank ones for diverging conceptions.
+These questions were addressed in a more concrete way, too: labels with attributions stemming from the programme‘s self-description were meant to be used for (self-) identification, as well as blank ones for diverging conceptions.

 Discussing and attributing the labels:

 Before the opening: